©2011-2023 Less Accounting

-Though you can and should utilize the services of tax professionals and software, it is always good to have a basic knowledge of your own.
+Though you can and should utilize the services of tax professionals and software, it is always good to have a basic understanding of how to prepare your small business for tax season.
 Personal taxes can be complicated enough; filing as a business can be downright overwhelming.
-But if you’re willing to sift through the paperwork and read the fine print, you can save a lot of money in the form of tax deductions.
+But, if you’re willing to sift through the paperwork and read the fine print, you can save a lot of money in the form of tax deductions.

-Many small business owners are afraid to claim “home office” deductions for fear it will bring the auditor a-callin’.
+Many small business owners are afraid to claim home office deductions for fear it will bring the auditor a-callin’.
 Fear of an audit should never keep you from claiming legitimate deductions.
 Just make sure you keep well-organized records, and that you can prove your deductions are indeed for business expenses and you’ll be fine.
 Here are some pointers when it comes to home offices.

 Up-and-coming businesses need to be up-to-date on their technology, and Uncle Sam does not hinder this.
 Under Section 179 of the tax code, equipment expenses such as computers, printers, and even company vehicles are tax-deductible, up to a certain amount.
 Depending on the item, you can deduct the full cost on the year of purchase, or split it between several years.

 Subscriptions to business-related websites and magazines are fully deductible.
 Combined with the conference deductions (discussed below), there is no reason not to stay informed in your field.